Initial RN or LPN License by Endorsement

 - Clear or approved criminal history record check

-Once all of the above are received in our office and approved, full licensure is processed within 7 to 10 business days.
-Applicants for initial licensure by endorsement or examination shall receive a license expiring December 31 of the following year as part of the application fee.
-All licenses are posted online in the "Verify" section of this site.
+Once all of the above are received in our office and approved, allow up to seven (7) business days for full licensure to be issued.
+Applicants for initial licensure by endorsement shall receive a license expiring December 31 of the following year as part of the application fee.
+All licenses are posted online in the Verify section of this site.

 Keep all demographic (name, address, phone number, email address) changes updated with the Board Office - click here to reach the Demographic Update section